-Our covered raised bed was a great source for keeping critters visiting to dig.
+Using the covered raised bed was also a great source especially if you don’t want to fence in your garden.
 This is one of my favorite projects because it solved additional common garden issues.

-Decomposition really depends when you established your garden.
+How long does it take for decomposition really depends on how and when you established the garden.
 As I mentioned in my original article it can be days if you already have active worm activity.

 Expect anywhere from one – two weeks for common food waste to turn into compost and don’t be surprised when you dig the next hole if you uncover heavy worm activity.